Durability

 Durability is the ability of a physical product to remain functional, without requiring excessive maintenance or repair, when faced with the challenges of normal operation over its design lifetime.
 There are several measures of durability in use, including years of life, hours of use, and number of operational cycles.
 In economics, goods with a long usable life are referred to as durable goods.

+Because there is no objective measure of durability for clothing, price has become an important indicator.

 Requirements for product durability

 Product durability is predicated by good repairability and regenerability in conjunction with maintenance.
 Every durable product must be capable of adapting to technical, technological and design developments.
 This must be accompanied by a willingness on the part of consumers to forgo having the "very latest" version of a product.